 Earth – stone fortifications had a form similar to a circle.
 The length of the ramparts was about 580 meters and 8 to 10 meters high from the outside.
 Two entrances, one from the west and one from the east, were protected by gate towers.
 In the middle of the fortress there was a 13-meter deep well, and in the courtyard there were about 90 objects, mostly on rectangular plan, some with stoves for residential purposes, some with floors and foundations built of limestone slabs.

-Until now, survived parts of the Varbola with rampart length of 580 meters and a height of a few meters with the remains of limestone walls.
+Until now, parts of the Varbola with rampart length of 580 meters and a height of a few meters with the remains of limestone walls have survived.
 Entrance to the fort is free.